gaberull/excel_gcp_mysql_webapp/README.md

 As of 9/29/22:

+- Printout of current database of employees
 - More secure user authentification and authorization to upload to, access Google Cloud Storage bucket
 - Scheduling of SMTP emails to go out to employees prior to their birthday
 - Functions avilable in the user interface to query the database
-- Printout of current database of employees
+- Styling of main page
 - Change primary key from email to combination of first and last names
   - Currently 'email' is primary key because it is guaranteed to be unique, however the company could potentially not have the email address of an employee on file